gpcnetwork/gpc_va-linkage/README.md

 ### Step 1: Data Tokenization and Submission (*at GPC-Site*)
 #### Step 1.1 (Tokenization)
 Assume that sites have all generated the [site-specific token](https://datavant.com/wp-content/uploads/dlm_uploads/2018/09/WhitePaper_-De-Identifying-and-Linking-Structured-Data.pdf) based on the same configuration as PCORnet hash tokens (tokens 1,2,3,4,5,16).
-Please ensure that these site-specific tokens are not outdated and a **local mapping to CDM PATID submitted to GROUSE** is preserved.

 PCORnet site-specific tokens generated previously can be further converted to `gpc_va` study-specific transit tokens, by running the following command in cooresponding operation system where datavant executable is installed.
 You will need to specify the following parameter before running the command:
 - \<yoursitedvkey\>: is the name key of your site specified in the Datavant portal.
 Please note that site-specific tokens are not the transit tokens sent to PCORnet.
 PCORnet transit tokens cannot be converted to `gpc_va` transit tokens.
 - \<credentials\> or \<credentials.txt\> file: is your user-specific credentials, retrieved from the Datavant portal and stored in a plain text file in the required location
 - \<yoursitenameabbr\>: is your site-specific abbreviation (e.g., 'UMO' for 'University of Missouri', this is in line with PCORnet abbreviations) to separate your hash token file from the others.